USPTO Examiner CHEN SHELLEY - Art Unit 3665

 Executive Summary

-Examiner CHEN, SHELLEY works in Art Unit 3665 and has examined 62 patent applications in our dataset.
-With an allowance rate of 91.9%, this examiner allows applications at a higher rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 31 months.
+Examiner CHEN, SHELLEY works in Art Unit 3665 and has examined 43 patent applications in our dataset.
+With an allowance rate of 83.7%, this examiner has an above-average tendency to allow applications.
+Applications typically reach final disposition in approximately 41 months.

 Allowance Patterns

-Examiner CHEN, SHELLEY's allowance rate of 91.9% places them in the 77% percentile among all USPTO examiners.
-This examiner is more likely to allow applications than most examiners at the USPTO.
+Examiner CHEN, SHELLEY's allowance rate of 83.7% places them in the 58% percentile among all USPTO examiners.
+This examiner has an above-average tendency to allow applications.

 Office Action Patterns

-On average, applications examined by CHEN, SHELLEY receive 1.39 office actions before reaching final disposition.
-This places the examiner in the 30% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by CHEN, SHELLEY receive 2.00 office actions before reaching final disposition.
+This places the examiner in the 51% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by CHEN, SHELLEY is 31 months.
-This places the examiner in the 38% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by CHEN, SHELLEY is 41 months.
+This places the examiner in the 22% percentile for prosecution speed.
+Applications take longer to reach final disposition with this examiner compared to most others.

 Interview Effectiveness